The Osteopathic Program

 A Message from Jincy Cherian, DO, Director of Osteopathic Education

-At the Mid-Hudson Family Medicine Residency Program, we are proud to offer the best academic medicine in a community setting to our osteopathic residents and medical students.
-Residents learn to treat the entire family, from newborn through the end of life.
-Our program has achieved the ACGME’s Osteopathic Recognition and our training emphasizes continuity of care with the goal of creating the finest osteopathic physicians.
+At the Mid-Hudson Family Medicine Residency Program, we are delighted to offer our osteopathic residents and medical students a broad spectrum of opportunities to use their hands-on skills in multiple arenas of family medicine.
+Our program has achieved and maintained the ACGME’s Osteopathic Recognition and our training emphasizes continuity of care with the goal of creating the finest osteopathic physicians.

 In addition, residents are able to treat their continuity patients and hospitalized patients with osteopathic methods under the supervision of our staff.
 All three of our busy family health centers in Kingston, New Paltz and Ellenville have the facilities needed for OMT.
 We are affiliated with the NYIT College of Osteopathic Medicine and Touro College of Osteopathic Medicine – Middletown, and have retained many former students as residents and beyond.
-As an established program with osteopathic and family medicine principles at our core, we have an excellent reputation for producing skilled physicians for our community.
+As an established program with osteopathic and family medicine principles at our core, we are proud of our excellent reputation for producing skilled physicians for our community.